underlay/apg-expression-parser/README.md

 The input and output types of expressions are never explicitly written out.

-There are _nine_ kinds of expressions.
+There are _ten_ kinds of expressions.
 Three out of those nine are recursive, meaning that they contain a list (or several lists) of expressions themselves.

 At the syntax level, expressions are composable in the sense that they always come in a series (ie pipeline), and any expression can be "piped" into any other expression.
 Although this is valid syntax, is not always semantically valid.

 The expression syntax has been carefully designed to be unambiguous with respect to grouping: parentheses are allowed for readability, but never affect the semantics since all expressions are associative.

-The nine kinds of expressions are:
+The ten kinds of expressions are:

+0. Identity.
+You can just return the input (ie the value of the free variable) with the symbol `@`.
 1. Declaration reference.
 You can reference an expression that has been previously declared with `expr foo = ...` by its name `foo`.
 2. Unit / null / terminal.
 The symbol for the unit value (ie a fresh distinguished null) is `!`.
 3. URIs.
 You can introduce a constant URI identifier using either an expanded form `<http://example.com/a/b#c>` or a prefix-compaced form `ex:a/b/#c`.